Adam Lasus: Career

 Lasus produced and engineered the second Army Navy album The Last Place released June 14, 2011.
 The Last Place went to # 28 on the CMJ top 200 chart and Rolling Stone has called them an "artist to watch."

-In April 2013, Lasus and his partners Joe Rogers and Scott Porter, opened Room 17, a 3200 square foot studio in Bushwick, Brooklyn, featuring a vintage 40 channel Trident 80 console, Extensive outboard gear and 24 track analog recording.

 In August 2014, Lasus was the music producer for the film If I Stay, starring Chloë Grace Moretz and Jamie Blackley.
 Lasus produced six original songs and a cover of the song "Today" by Smashing Pumpkins, that were performed by the fictional band, Willamette Stone, in the film led by Jamie Blackley's character, Adam Wilde.
 The songs were all released on the If I Stay Original Motion Picture Soundtrack on Warner Brothers/ Water Tower Records.

 In 2019, Lasus re-opened Studio Red in North Hollywood, 23 years after closing the original Studio Red in Philadelphia in 1996.
 Lasus wanted to get back to the fun and vibey recording environment that helped establish him in the 1990s.
-Since opening the new Studio Red Lasus worked with long time collaborator Chris Harford, as well as singer-songwriters Lauren Hoffman, Joe Lima and Jason Lerman.
+Since opening the new Studio Red Lasus worked with long time collaborator Chris Harford, as well as Kay Hanley, Son Of Stan, Sam Slick, Wake Up, Azalia Snail, Dan West, Joe Lima and Jason Lerman.
 The Los Angeles-based bands, Swerve, Easy Dreams, The Lightjackets, The Pretty Flowers, Much Better, Snowball ii, Mihi Nihil, IEVA and Army Navy, have all recorded at the new Studio Red.

+In 2025 Lasus Co-wrote, recorded and produced songs with Louie Schultz for the Disney movie "Freakier Friday".